CESNET/sphinx-vhdl/doc/source/autodoc.rst

 The Sphinx-VHDL automatic documentation generation depends on being able to extract documentation comments from the source code.
-Extraction of documentation is only attempted from files with the ``.vhd`` or ``.vhdl`` suffix, and requires those source files to be mostly syntactically valid.
+Extraction of documentation is only attempted from files with the ``.vhd`` or ``.vhdl`` suffix, and requires those source files to be reasonably well formatted, even if not necessarily syntactically valid.
 Documentation is only extracted from continuous line comment blocks; and allows the full range of reStructuredText syntax on the inside; however, a mandatory space symbol is expected just after each ``--``, and blank documentation lines